Prism Fellow and reality TV star Dillon Patel

 Experts weigh in on the state’s decision to add LGBTQ data collection to COVID-19 testing.
 Pennsylvania Governor Tom Wolf announced on March 13 that the state will include LGBTQ-specific information as part of its COVID-19 data collection.

 SCOTUS ruling a ‘major milestone in LGBTQ rights’

 Penn Law professors weigh in on the Supreme Court’s 6-3 decision that protects gay and transgender individuals from workplace discrimination.

 Homeward Initiative takes on the challenge of supporting homeless LGBTQ youth

-Senior Brendan Taliaferro receives the President’s Engagement Prize for a project to provide housing and support for homeless LGBTQ youth in Philadelphia.
+With his President’s Engagement Prize, May graduate Brendan Taliaferro is creating a nonprofit to provide housing and assistance for homeless LGBTQ youth in Philadelphia.